Pro Medicus (OTCMKTS:PMCUF) Trading Up 0.9%

-Pro Medicus Limited (OTCMKTS:PMCUF – Get Rating)’s stock price was up 0.9% during trading on Tuesday .
-The stock traded as high as $30.19 and last traded at $30.18.
-Approximately 697 shares changed hands during mid-day trading, a decline of 36% from the average daily volume of 1,086 shares.
+Shares of Pro Medicus Limited (OTCMKTS:PMCUF – Get Rating) traded up 0.9% during trading on Tuesday .
+The company traded as high as $30.19 and last traded at $30.18.
+697 shares traded hands during trading, a decline of 36% from the average session volume of 1,086 shares.
 The stock had previously closed at $29.92.

 Pro Medicus Company Profile (OTCMKTS:PMCUF)